Antique Cement Tiles

 As we were on the lookout for the real thing, we searched in my brocantes/vide greniers for brocanteurs selling recuperated vintage materials.
 Michel had these tiles that I wouldn’t normally have considered but we found them to be quite beautiful- and certainly full of character.

 The problem was that he didn’t have quite enough.
 We tried adding another type of tile around the edge of the pattern, but I think it would have just been too much in a small bathroom.
 The French often suggest to use a pattern in the middle of the floor and then surround it with a plain tile (like a carpet I suppose).
 Personally, I’m not wild about the idea.
 I think that would only work in a large room.

 These antique tiles are 3 euros a tile.
 Reproductions are only a little less but lack that beautiful weathered condition.
 We even considered using these terra cotta interchanging tiles in our bathroom.

 The Final Decision

 Our problem with the cement tiles was agreeing on a pattern (and colour!) we both liked.
 Robin likes the more geometric patterns and I like the more organic.
 We spent hours searching the web, looking at random piles of tiles in people’s garages and in the end, will you believe it, we bought these at our local DIY store.
-The pattern was discontinued and there was only one box left on the shelf.
+We did stumble across this bathroom tile supply in NJ for your home online, but due to location differences, our DIY store was handier.
+There was no denying that the online store had some gorgeous designs, regardless!
+The pattern we chose at our local store was discontinued and there was only one box left on the shelf.
 I snarled at anyone looking at that box while Robin ran to get the cart.